Liege & Lief: Reception and influence

 Liege & Lief was promoted by John Peel on his Top Gear radio programme and the album spent fifteen weeks in the UK album chart, reaching number 17.
 In a contemporary review, John Mendelsohn of Rolling Stone recommended the album only to devotees of "quietly arty traditional folk" and felt that "Deserter" is the only "arresting" song, as "not even the originals match up to the group-composed material on previous albums."
 Robert Christgau of The Village Voice was less enthusiastic, writing that because of his "anti-folk" tastes, he was disappointed with the album's more traditional material after Unhalfbricking.

 Nevertheless, the album has come to be regarded as a major influence in the development of British folk rock.
 It was voted the 'most important folk album of all time' by BBC Radio 2 listeners in 2002, and at the 2006 BBC Radio 2 Folk Awards Liege and Lief won the award for Most influential Folk Album of all time.
 At the event, the original line-up of Simon Nicol, Richard Thompson, Ashley Hutchings, Dave Swarbrick, Dave Mattacks, with Chris While replacing Sandy Denny, performed Matty Groves.
 Georgia Lucas, the daughter of Sandy Denny and Trevor Lucas, accepted the award on behalf of her late mother.
 This commemoration was repeated on 10 August 2007 at Cropredy, when the complete album was performed (see "External links").
-Prior to that occasion, effective reunions of the Liege and Lief lineup had performed at previous Cropredy festivals, for example with Vikki Clayton standing in for Denny to perform "The Deserter", "Tam Lin" and "Crazy Man Michael" at the 25th anniversary concert in 1992, and the same line-up performing "Come All Ye", "Reynardine" and "Matty Groves" at the 1997 30th anniversary concert.
+Prior to that occasion, effective reunions of most of the Liege and Lief lineup had performed at previous Cropredy festivals, for example with Cathy Lesurf as featured vocalist at the 1983 reunion for performances of "Come All Ye", "Reynardine", "Crazy Man Michael", "Farewell, Farewell" and "Tam Lin" (the all instrumental "Lark in the Morning" medley also performed), and with Vikki Clayton as lead female vocalist performing "The Deserter", "Tam Lin" and "Crazy Man Michael" at the 25th anniversary concert in 1992, the same line-up performing "Come All Ye", "Reynardine" and "Matty Groves" at the 1997 30th anniversary concert.